RetroDECK/components/automation-tools/alchemist/README.md

 - Check the `desired_versions.sh` file for version placeholders
 - Use the `hunt_libraries.sh` script to find required libraries
 - Archives are created in the working directory
-- Symlinks should point to paths valid in the target environment (e.g., Flatpak)